 ...still singing and sharing our music.

-Unity's regular sessions are not taking place for the time being; meanwhile, members do what we can to share some music - and more!
+While Unity's regular sessions were not taking place, members did what we could to share some music - and more!

 Rigs of the Time

 Bob Malcolm says: "My update of Rigs of the Time - I say 'my' but the first verse is a slight update on Maddy Prior's version from '99 and the Cummings verse (that set me off) comes from friend Annie Sutcliffe from the Stevenage folk not-quite club."

 Norma Pollack sent us her social distancing rendition of Coming through the Rye.

 If you kill someone, then I call you a murderer.

 If you don't know that the wealth of the west is largely based on murder, then I call you ignorant.

 If, having been informed, you choose to ignore this information, then I call you callous.

 Only when your culture can recognise mass murder, can I recognise you as a comrade.